doanthuanthanh88/yaml-scene-extensions/README.md

 2. There are 2 options to run test
     - **Only test**
       ```sh
-        yarn test
-        # OR
         npm test
       ```
     - **Test & Debug**
       ```sh
-        yarn test:debug
-        # OR
         npm run test:debug
       ```